kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

     }
 {% endhighlight %}

-We then build the Avro metadata record from the parsed json.
+Then build an Avro metadata record from the parsed JSON.

 {% highlight java %}
 final SongMetadata song = SongMetadata.newBuilder()